Medford Turnpike

 The Medford Turnpike is a road mostly in modern-day Somerville, Massachusetts, United States, now known as Mystic Avenue.
 It was laid out in 1803 as a result of the 1786 Charles River Bridge from Charlestown to Boston.
 In historic terms, it ran from Medford Center to Charlestown Neck.
 It is currently designated to be part of Massachusetts Route 38.

+History

+The first meeting of the proprietors of the Medford Turnpike Corporation was held on the eleventh day of April, 1803.

+The act of incorporation provided that the corporation shall be entitled to receive from each traveler or passenger the following rate of toll: